 VanillaPura offers a number of customer-favorite extract bottles, but it's almost impossible to carry every bottle imaginable.
 Bottles are a fun medium to express your personality.
 For some, it's all about function.
 For others, it's all about aesthetics.
 If you're making vanilla extract as a party gift or hostess gift, then the bottle needs to be small and cute.
 If you're making vanilla extract for your own baking needs, then it may just be about finding a bottle that is tried and true for your own use.
 The wonderful part about this step is that it is entirely up to you!
 Have fun.
 Be creative.

 We recommend that you only use glass bottles.
 There are many reasons why you should use glass instead of plastic such as environmental considerations and the impact on taste.
 We recommend using clear, glass bottles so you can watch the extraction take place.
-When the extract becomes dark and amber, a clear glass bottle will give you a visual queue that your extract may be ready.
+When the extract becomes dark and amber, a clear glass bottle will give you a visual cue that your extract may be ready.

-Step 3: Dicing Your Vanilla Beans
+Step 3: Slicing, Dicing, Cutting or Leaving Your Vanilla Beans Whole

 Your vanilla beans have arrived!
 Now what?
 This is the fun part, because in this step, your kitchen will begin to fill with the aroma of vanilla.
 It's a sweet, pure, subtle aroma that makes everyone smile.

 There are multiple opinions about dicing & slicing vanilla beans.
 Some people choose not to dice to preserve the vanilla caviar within the bean for drying and powdering after the extract is made, or easily accessing the caviar to add to their vanilla ice cream for those beautiful speckles.